sleepytomatoes/Day-Planner/README.md

 # Day-Planner

 ## Installation
-this site can be deployed via this link in your web browser:
+this site can be deployed via this [link](https://sleepytomatoes.github.io/Day-Planner/) in your web browser.

 ## Usage